Non-archimedean tame topology and stably dominated types: v-open and g-open subsets, v+g-continuity

-\<{defn}Let $V$ be a an algebraic variety over a valued field $F$.
-A definable subset of $V$ is said to be v-open if it is open for the valuation topology.
-It is called g-open if it is defined by a positive Boolean combination of Zariski closed and open sets, and sets of the first form above, $\{u: \val f(u) > \val g(u) \}$.
+\begin{defn}Let $V$ be an algebraic variety over a valued field $F$.
+A definable subset of $V$ is said to be {\em v-open} if it is open for the valuation topology.
+It is called {\em g-open} if it is defined by a positive Boolean combination of Zariski closed and open sets, and sets of the form $\{u \in U: \val (f(u)) > \val (g(u)) \}$, \tcb{for $f$ and $g$ regular functions on a Zariski open set $U \subset V$}.
 More generally, if $V$ is a definable subset of an algebraic variety $W$, a definable subset of $V$ is said to be v-open (resp. g-open) if it is of the form $V \cap O$ with $O$ v-open (resp. g-open) in $W$.
-A definable subset of $V \times \G_\infty^m$ is called v-or g-open if its pullback to $V \times \Aa^m$ via $\mathrm{id} \times \val$ is. \>{defn} \<{rem} If $X$ is $A$-definable, the regular functions $f$ and $g$ in the definition of g-openness are {\em not} assumed to be $A$-definable; in general when $A$ consists of imaginaries, no such $f,g$ can be found.
-However when $A=\dcl(F)$ with $F$ a valued field, they may be taken to be $F$-definable, by \lemref{gcriterion0}.
-For $A$ a substructure consisting of imaginaries, this is not the case. \>{rem}
+A definable subset of $V \times \G_\infty^m$ is called v- or g-open if its pullback to $V \times \Aa^m$ via $\mathrm{id} \times \val$ is. \tcb{The complement of a v-open (resp. g-open) subset is said to be {\em v-closed} (resp. {\em g-closed}).} \end{defn}

+\begin{rem} If $X$ is $A$-definable, the regular functions $f$ and $g$ in the definition of g-openness are {\em not} assumed to be $A$-definable; in general when $A$ consists of imaginaries, no such $f,g$ can be found.
+However when $A=\dcl(F)$ with $F$ a valued field, they may be taken to be $F$-definable, by \lemref{gcriterion0}. \end{rem}

+\begin{prop} \tcb{Let $V$ be an affine variety and $X$ be a definable subset that is both v-closed and g-closed.
+Then $X$ may be defined by a positive Boolean combination of subvarieties and sets defined by weak valuation inequalities $ \val (f(x)) \leq \val(g(x))$, where $f,g$ are regular functions on $V$.
+A similar statement may be made for $V$ projective, using homogeneous polynomials.} \end{prop}

+\prf \tcb{We prove this by induction on $\dim(V)$; assume the statement holds for varieties of lower dimension.
+We may assume $V$ is irreducible.
+As $X$ is g-closed, it is defined by weak valuation inequalities along with algebraic equalities and inequalities; thus away from some proper subvariety $V'$ of $V$, $X$ coincides with a set $X'$ cut out by the inequalities $\val (f_i) \leq \val (g_i)$, $i=1,\ldots,n$.
+Thus $X' \m V' = X \m V'$; by induction, $X \meet V'$ has the right form; if we also show that $X' \meet V' \subset X$, then $X = X' \union (X \meet V')$ will have the promised form.
+Thus it suffices to show that $X' \subset X$.
+As $X'$ is v-closed, this follows from \lemref{blv}.}\eprf